 “As I shared with Tua, I have great respect for the person and player he is.
 On behalf of the Miami Dolphins, I expressed our gratitude for his many contributions, both on the field and in the community, during his six seasons.”

 This will be a post-June 1 release, Ian Rapoport of NFL Network notes.
 That comes as little surprise, as it will allow Miami to spread out the record-breaking $99.2MM dead money charge in this case over two years.
-Thanks to Tagovailoa’s guarantees on his contract, he will account for $67MM a dead cap charges in 2026 as the Dolphins move forward with their full-scale roster reset.
+Thanks to Tagovailoa’s guarantees on his contract, he could account for $67MM a dead cap charges in 2026 as the Dolphins move forward with their full-scale roster reset.

 Alternatively, that dead money figure could be split more evenly.
 As Jason Fitzgerald of Over the Cap notes, Miami’s decision on a pending option bonus will dictate how this release is processed from a financial standpoint.
 The team could take on $55.4MM in dead money now with the remaining $43.8MM being delayed t0 2027.